 You may also enjoy our post on hand sewing leather techniques.

 Did you know Tuesday is Left Handers Day?
-We’ll be celebrating on the Bluprint Blog with a shout out to Bluprint’s left-handed knitting and crocheting community!
+We’ll be celebrating on the Craftsy Blog with a shout out to Craftsy’s left-handed knitting and crocheting community!